2019

 Freddy Iryss & Jane Frank.'

-The anthology will be launched at the Heroines Festival on September 15 in
+The anthology will be launched at the Heroines Festival, September 15, in

 Thirroul, Wollongong, Australia.